-while dipole E08-E01, presented in Fig. 10c, does not exhibit clear signals from temporally localized events.
-The rolling linear correlation of dipole E05-E01 with its superposition counterpart is generally close to 1, indicating a strong, clear signal.
-Only one spike to lower correlation values is observed and can be directly linked to a clear deviation of both signals at this time step (around 5 May).
-Contrarily, while the correlation of dipole E08-E01 shows periodic improvements, roughly at daily intervals, the correlation between direct and indirect time series remains relatively low, indicating incomplete removal of high-frequency noise components.
+- 10 E08-01, presented in the lower panel of Fig. 10, does not exhibit clear signals from temporally localized events.
+The rolling linear correlation of Dipole E05-01 with its superposition counterpart is generally close to one, indicating a strong, clear signal.
+Only one spike to lower correlation values is observed, and can be directly linked to a clear deviation of both signals at this time step (around 5.
+May).
+Contrary, while the correlation of dipole E08-01 shows periodic improvements, roughly at daily intervals, the correlation between direct and indirect time series remains relatively low, indicating incomplete removal of high-frequency - 15 noise components.

-Please note that the chosen window length of 12.5 h does slightly distort the SP data and is chosen here just as a conservative choice to produce a filtered time series with a low share of noise components (Fig. 10a).
-If the procedure presented here is used in an actual process analysis, the rolling-average filter should not be used for low-pass filtering due to its underperforming frequency response.
-Given a suitable understanding of the signal shape of the processes to be analyzed, a signal extraction could also be attempted in the time domain.
-The consistency check presented in this section could then still be used for quality assessment.
+Please note that the chosen window length of 12.5 hours does slightly distort the SP data, and is chosen here just as a conservative choice to produce a filtered time series with a low share of noise components (Fig. 10a).
+Also, a low correlation coefficient between direct and indirect signal does not necessarily mean that the given time-series cannot If the procedure presented here is used in an actual process analysis, the rolling-average filter should not be used for low-pass filtering due to

+20 its underperforming frequency response.
+Given a suitable understanding of the signal shape of the processes to be analyzed, a signal extraction could also be attempted in the time-domain.
+The consistency check presented in this section could then still be used for further analysis. quality assessment.

 We interpret low correlation coefficients merely as an incomplete removal of noise components, whose definition will vary with specific application goals.
-For example, it seems that daily variations manifest differently in dipoles E16-E01 and E08-E01 (Fig. 10c, black and gray lines), leading to a cyclic variation in correlation (Fig. 10d), and could be caused by different dipole lengths and locations and associated different temperature responses, which in itself could be a valuable target of investigation.
+For example, it seems that daily variations manifest differently in dipoles E16-E01 and E08-01

+25 (Fig. 10c, black and blue gray lines), leading to a cyclic variation in correlation (Fig. 10d), and could be caused by different dipole lengths and locations and associated different temperature responses, which in itself could be a valuable target of investigation.